DataIntellectTech/TorQ/docs/Processes.md

 Processes
 =========

 A set of processes is included.
-These processes build upon AquaQ TorQ, providing specific functionality.
+These processes build upon Data Intellect TorQ, providing specific functionality.
 All the process scripts are contained in $KDBCODE/processes.
 All processes should have an entry in
 $KDBCONFIG/process.csv.
 All processes can have any type and name,